What Plaster Of Paris, Baking Soda and Washing Soda?

 Sodium bicarbonate commonly known as baking soda is a chemical compound with the formula NaHCO3.
 It is a salt composed of a sodium cation and a bicarbonate anion.
-Sodium carbonate can be obtained by heating baking soda, recrystallization of sodium carbonate gives washing soda.
+Baking soda can be obtained from Sodium carbonate, recrystallization of sodium carbonate gives washing soda.
 It is also called basic salt.

 Plaster of Paris is obtained by heating gypsum.
 The chemical formula of plaster of Paris is CaSO4.1/2H2O.
 Plaster of Paris is a white powder and on mixing with water it changes to gypsum resulting in a hard solid mass.
 It is mainly used by doctors as a plaster for setting the fractured bones in the right position.

 1. Plaster of Paris

 Plaster of Paris is a chemical compound consisting of fine white powder, which hardens when exposed to moisture and allowed to dry.
 Its chemical formula of Plaster of Paris is CaSO4.1/2H2O and is better known as calcium sulphate hemihydrate.

 Preparation of Plaster of Paris